LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 Meta-messages
 -------------

-Define tokenization rules for every message is not always necessary, however.
+Defining tokenization rules for every message is not always necessary, however.
 Logtalk defines several *meta-messages* that are handy for simple cases and temporary messages only used to help developing, notably debugging messages.
 See the :ref:`debugging_messages` section and the